How to Find the Best Mortgage Rates

 • Interest: this is the price of the loan.
 This is one of the most important numbers to look at.
 The higher risk that your lender perceives your loan, the higher the interest rate will be.

 • Escrow: this is an account your lender often sets up to cover various costs related to your loan.
 For example, they might use your escrow account to cover the cost of higher home insurance premiums or property taxes.
+Closing costs are a separate expense paid at the time of closing and should be considered when evaluating your total mortgage expenses.

-• Private mortgage insurance (PMI): if your down payment is less than 20% of the home’s value, your lender will charge private mortgage insurance.
+• Private mortgage insurance (PMI): if your down payment amount is less than 20% of the home’s value, your lender will charge private mortgage insurance.
 This is extra insurance on the loan that will be canceled once you hit the 20% threshold.

 Your mortgage payment might also include your homeowner’s insurance rates, property taxes, and homeowner’s association fees.
 However, these costs are not controlled by the lender and you won’t get a better mortgage rate by focusing on these costs.